Aazim-Sadan/SummAIze/README.md

 ## Tech Stack

-This project is built using a modern and powerful tech stack:
+This project is built using a modern and tech stack:

 - ⚡ **Next.js** – React framework for building fast and scalable web applications
 - 🗄️ **PostgreSQL** – Reliable and robust relational database